-It is the policy of The Heirloom Collective, Inc. ("HEIRLOOM") to foster equal opportunity for all employees and to promote principles of diversity management that will enhance the level of effectiveness and efficiency of its programs.
+It is the policy of The Heirloom Collective, Inc. ("Heirloom) to foster equitable opportunity for all employees and to promote principles of diversity management that will enhance the level of effectiveness and efficiency of its programs.
 The concept of diversity management is a strategic business objective that seeks to increase organizational capacity in a workplace where the contributions of all employees are recognized and valued.
-HEIRLOOM goal is to build a high-performing, diverse workforce based on mutual acceptance and trust.
-HEIRLOOM Inc's founding team is committed to maintaining a workforce and environment which is diverse with regard to race/ethnicity, national origin, gender, age and sexual orientation.
+Heirloom's goal is to build a high-performing, diverse workforce based on mutual acceptance and trust.
+Heirloom's founding team is committed to maintaining a workforce and environment which is diverse with regard to race/ethnicity, national origin, gender, age and sexual orientation.
 We are committed to hiring those best fit for the role.

-HEIRLOOM will comply with the requirements of 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment
+Heirloom will comply with the requirements of 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment.

-Any actions taken, or programs instituted, by HEIRLOOM will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.
+Any actions taken, or programs instituted, by Heirloom will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.